Prologue: The Past

 It's 1971 when ARPA calls Bell and Bishop out of the lab to investigate a body (if you can call it that: it's a ball of goo with hard parts inside).
 They dissect the corpse down to slivers of its odd bones, and though they don't inform the overlords, they privately agree that the thing (whatever it is) is not of this world.

-1972 brings more bodies, all of them exactly as human as the first one (which is to say, not really), but they're starting to have identifiable legs and arms.
-There are other discrepancies, too, between the body from '71 and the several that show up by June of this year, and they have to admit that either the organism is evolving, or its build is being upgraded.
+1972 brings more bodies, all of them exactly as human as the first one (which is to say, not really), but they start to have identifiable legs and arms.
+There are other discrepancies, too, between the body from '71 and the several that show up by June of '72, and they have to admit that either the organism is evolving, or its build is being upgraded.
 Walter argues the latter, seeing as how the 'organism' bleeds liquid mercury.

-In the fall, an event takes place at a power line junction in Utah.
-A pylon disappears (along with the power to 4 counties) and is replaced by a ring of upright metal rods, in the center of which lie another body.
+In the fall, an event occurs at a power line junction in Utah: a pylon disappears (along with the power to 4 counties) and is replaced by a ring of upright metal rods, in the center of which lies another body.
 William Bell takes twenty-four minutes on site to solidify a theory of interdimensional visitation.
-Walter takes twenty-three to reach the same conclusions, but is distracted by a call from his wife and Belly takes all the credit for saying it first.
+Walter takes twenty-eight to reach the same conclusion, having been distracted by a phone call from his wife.

-1973 is a pressure cooker.
-Between Vietnam and oil fiascos, DARPA breathes down their necks about the mercury men problem: a problem, in that they keep appearing, and in that sooner or later some suburbanite is going to find one in their backyard.
-The War in Southeast Asia is a big enough PR issue without having to spin an ongoing alien invasion into something kinder and gentler.
+1973 starts out as a pressure cooker and just keeps rattling.
+Between Vietnam and the oil fiascos, DARPA won't stop breathing down their necks about the mercury men problem.
+They're a problem in that they keep appearing, and in that sooner or later some suburbanite is going to find one in their backyard.
+The War in Southeast Asia is a big enough PR issue without having to spin a potential alien invasion into something kinder and gentler.

 But by April, Bell is the only one making progress.
-Walter is bogged down by DoD special requests, last-ditch efforts to save face in Vietnam: nerve regeneration, memory erasers, post-death interrogation; but Bell is a clever diplomat and plays up the alien paranoia to the right bureaucrats, keeping himself assigned to what he calls (privately, between Walter and himself) the Pattern.
-His approach consists mostly of reverse engineering, which is rough when he's never seen most of the component tech before.
+Walter is bogged down by DoD special requests for last-ditch efforts to save face in Vietnam: nerve regeneration, memory erasers, post-death interrogation.
+But Bell is a clever diplomat: he plays up the alien paranoia to the right bureaucrats and keeps himself assigned to what he calls (privately, between Walter and himself) the Pattern.
+His experimental approach consists mostly of reverse engineering, which is rough when he's never seen most of the component tech before.

 The '72 rods taunt Bell until 1975 rolls around.
 Walter, finally cut loose from the DoD, returns to the lab from his latest appointment in Arlington and finds his friend sitting at a table, watching a ferrofluid wind its pointy way up one of the mystery rods.

-With the electromagnetic field of the interdimensional beacons spelled out for them, 1976 is fruitful.
+With the electromagnetic field of the interdimensional beacons mapped out for them, 1976 is fruitful for Bell and Bishop.
 On New Year's Eve, the two men drink a cooler of Narragansetts and stare through a freshly minted window into another world.

 And Walter does go home.
 He does tell his wife exactly that, and Elizabeth starts feeling secure enough to consider starting that family they've been talking about.

-Walter contracts himself out (at a premium, this time) to DARPA, but only to get his hands on the newest wave of mercury men.
-They look like people, and not just generic people, but specific people.
+Walter, meanwhile, contracts himself out (at a premium, this time) to DARPA, but only to get his hands on the newest wave of mercury men.
+They look like people, now, and not just generic people: specific people.
 Walter waits to see how they'll evolve.
 But mostly, Walter waits for his son to arrive.

-Instead of Bell, Walter finds the Gateway, glowing and alive.
-There are notes taped everywhere, in duplicate and triplicate: on the Gateway itself, on the numerous power cables, and on the three backup generators being vented through the basement windows.
-Every single one was some variation on a warning not to turn anything off.
+Instead of Bell, Walter finds Bell's Gateway, glowing and alive.
+There are notes taped everywhere, in duplicate and triplicate, on the Gateway itself, the numerous power cables and on the three backup generators being vented through the basement windows.
+Every single one is some variation on a warning not to turn anything off.

 There's a longer note on Walter's desk, though not much longer.
 "If I don't make it back," it reads optimistically, "you couldn't have saved me by being here."

-When Bell comes back, he collapses just over the threshold of the Gateway.
-Walter drags him into the Electro-Magnetic Field Regulator and it's days before he's back up and at 'em.
+When Bell comes back, he collapses just over the threshold.
+Walter drags him into the Electro-Magnetic Field Regulator and it's days before Bell's back up and at 'em.

 "You wouldn't believe what they've got Over There," Bell says when he can speak again.
 He's brought back notebooks filled with diagrams and a suitcase packed with small electronics.
 Walter digs through them and doesn't recognize most of the brand names.
 Some of them, he can't recognize what they're for.